-During the period under review CUC commenced discussions with two renewable energy developers who were selected through a competitive bid process to provide renewable energy to CUC's grid under power purchase agreements.
-The proposals being considered are two 5 megawatts ("MW") solar photovoltaic power plants and one 3 MW small scale wind turbine project.
-The developers will finance, construct, own and operate renewable energy generation facilities.
-Negotiations towards power purchase agreements with the two developers are ongoing.
-Once the negotiations are completed, and the necessary regulatory approvals received, final power purchase agreements will be established with the two successful bidders who will then start construction of the projects.
-It is anticipated that the projects will be completed within a two-year period.
+CUC continues to negotiate with renewable energy developers who were selected from a competitive bid process to provide renewable energy to CUC's grid under power purchase agreements.
+The developers will finance, construct, own and operate the renewable energy generation facilities.
+Once the negotiations are completed, and the necessary regulatory approvals received, final power purchase agreements will be established with the successful bidders who will then start construction of the projects.
+The Company's goal is to connect 13 megawatts ("MW") of large scale renewable capacity by 2014.

-In March 2012 the Electricity Regulatory Authority ("ERA") solicited Request for Proposals (RFP) for additional generation capacity from six Qualified Bidders (including CUC).
+The Electricity Regulatory Authority ("ERA") solicited a Request for Proposals (RFP) for additional generation capacity from six Qualified Bidders (including CUC).
 CUC submitted its bid on July 16, 2012.
-This competitive solicitation process is in response to the Certificate of Need issued by the Company in November 2011, driven primarily by the upcoming retirements of some of the Company's generating units.
-The projected commissioning date for 18 MW of additional generation capacity is July 2014, with a second increment of 18 MW of capacity in 2015 or 2016 with timing dependent on economic growth and development of the Grand Cayman economy and the related growth in demand for electricity.
-The ERA's selection of the successful bidder is expected by mid-September to meet the projected commissioning date of July 2014.
+This competitive solicitation process is in response to the certificate of need issued by the Company in November 2011, driven primarily by the upcoming retirements of some of the Company's generating units.
+The projected date for 18 MW of additional generation capacity is July 2014, with a second increment of 18 MW of capacity required up to three years later in 2017.
+This timing is dependent on the growth and development of the Grand Cayman economy and the related growth in demand for electricity.
+The ERA's selection of the successful bidder is expected before the end of 2012 to meet the projected commissioning date of July 2014.